KelvinHere/Yoga_Milestone_4/testing.md

     - GET:  Users who manually go to checkout with nothing in their basket are redirected home with the error message "Your basket is empty"
     - POST:  Users who submit an invalid basket are redirected back to the checkout page with the error "There was an error with your form, no charges have been made."
     - POST:  While the order form and its associated lineitems are being created, If a lesson does not exist they are warned of that on the checkout success page
+    - STRIPE: Invalid card details fetch stripe error messages and display them below the card field
+    - STRIPE: If the user closes the browser or there is an issue before the app receives the STRIPE paymentIntent, the OrderForm will not be created, but the checkout.webhook_handler.py will listen for the stripe webhook and create the OrderForm there instead.

 2. **checkout_success**
 - **Valid requests**